Business

 3. Stock management

-Keeping track of your existing stock is critical regardless of the size of the business.
-You need precise numbers for everything you currently have in stock and estimates for current usage in order to restock in time and never is left short.
+Keeping track of your existing stock is critical, regardless of the size of your business.
+You need precise numbers for everything you currently have in stock and estimates for current usage to restock in time and never be left short.
 Accurately forecasting demand is critical for businesses to effectively manage their stock and protect themselves from unplanned product shortages.

-While it’s not always possible due to budgetary constraints or storage capacities, if you have a volatile supply chain, there are benefits in trying to increase your inventory levels.
+While it’s not always possible due to budgetary constraints or storage capacities, if you have a volatile supply chain, there are benefits to trying to increase your inventory levels.
 In particular, this applies to critical components that are harder to come by.
-You can do this by bulk buying when you have the opportunity or seeking financing options to invest more into your inventory.
+You can do this by bulk buying when you have the opportunity or by seeking financing options to invest more in your inventory.

 4. Simplifying your supply chain